-Filing fees for court cases are usually just a few hundred dollars per party and can be waived in cases of financial hardship.
-They are usually the same regardless of the type of case brought.
-In contrast, filing fees for arbitration can be quite substantial and vary by type of case and amount in controversy.
+The filing fee for court cases is usually a few hundred dollars per party and can be waived in cases of financial hardship.
+Arbitration costs are usually the same regardless of the type of case.
+In contrast, filing arbitration fees can be quite substantial and vary by type of case and amount of controversy.

-In California (and perhaps elsewhere) arbitration provider’s filing and hearing fees are statutorily waived on the same showing required in court.
+In California arbitration providers’ hearing and filing fees are statutorily waived on the same showing required in court.
 An arbitrator’s compensation is not waived.

 The AAA commercial fee schedule begins with an initial filing fee of $925 and a hearing fee of $800, gradually rising to a $7700 filing fee and a hearing fee of $8450 for claims up to $10 million.
 Above that, the fee is based on a small percentage (.01%) of the claim.
 There is no charge for counterclaims.

-In the employment arbitration context, the fees are much lower.
+In the employment arbitration context, administrative fees are much lower.
 An employee who brings a claim must pay $300 as a filing fee, with the employer paying $1900.

 An employer who brings a claim pays $2200, with the employee paying nothing.
 A $750 administrative fee, administration expenses, the arbitrator’s fees, and expenses are payable by the employer unless the employee elects to share them (to promote neutrality or preserve the relationship with the employer), or the claim is found to be patently frivolous.
 In California, no cost unique to arbitration shall be borne by the employee.